Daksh-2102/GitGIthub/github.md

 A - added or staged
 C - commited

+#commands u need to know
+git status -s --> to know the current status of unstaged and staged files. git log --online --> to know the current status of saved points.

 # manage your projects
 making git available in your project making a checkpoint on saved point